Online Fair Division with Additional Information: Omitted Proofs from

 Then, using $\pi$ and $(V_i)_{i \in N}$ as inputs to \Cref{alg:frequency}, by \Cref{lem:freq_algo}, the algorithm will return an allocation $\mathcal{A} = (A_1,\dots, A_n)$ such that for all $i \in N$,

 giving us our result as desired. \end{proof}

-The above result is constructive: it first computes an offline allocation achieving the share $s$ on the \ido{} instance induced by the frequency multisets, converts it to a picking sequence, and then runs \Cref{alg:frequency} online.
-Thus, whenever the offline share $s$ is achievable in polynomial time, the induced online algorithm is also polynomial time (with per-round overhead polynomial in $n$).

-As discussed before, with normalization information, no online algorithm can achieve better than $0.5$-MMS for $n = 2$ or even any positive approximation to MMS for $n > 2$.
-In contrast, frequency predictions allow us to leverage the best-known MMS approximation in the single-shot setting for any number of agents, giving us the following result.

-\begin{corollary} For $n \geq 2$, given frequency predictions, there exists an online algorithm that returns a \emph{$(\frac{3}{4} + \frac{3}{3836})$-MMS} allocation. \end{corollary} Interestingly, we can further extend this framework to show that EFX is achievable for two agents with frequency predictions, by leveraging the leximin++ cut-and-choose procedure of \citet[Algorithms 1 and 2]{plaut2018efx}.
-Our result is as follows. \begin{restatable}{theorem}{freqefx} For $n = 2$, given frequency predictions, there exists an online algorithm that always returns an \emph{EFX} allocation. \end{restatable} \begin{proof} For $i\in\{1,2\}$ let $T_i := v_i(G) = \sum_{x\in V_i} x$, which is known from the frequency multisets.
+\freqefx* \begin{proof} For $i\in\{1,2\}$ let $T_i := v_i(G) = \sum_{x\in V_i} x$, which is known from the frequency multisets.
 If $T_i = 0$ for some $i$, then output the allocation that assigns all goods to the other agent.
 This allocation is EFX since valuations are nonnegative.
 Hence assume $T_1,T_2>0$.

 Now rescale each agent's valuation by its total value: define $\widehat v_i(\cdot):=v_i(\cdot)/T_i$ for $i\in\{1,2\}$.
 Let $\widehat V_i$ denote the corresponding (normalized) frequency multiset, i.e., $\widehat V_i := \{x/T_i : x\in V_i\}$ (counting multiplicity).
 Since EFX is invariant under multiplying $v_i$ by a positive constant (the inequality for agent $i$ is scaled on both sides), it suffices to prove the claim for the normalized instance $(\widehat v_1,\widehat v_2)$ with predictions $(\widehat V_1,\widehat V_2)$.
 For readability, we drop hats and assume $v_1(G)=v_2(G)=1$.